-It’s exactly 18 years since Roy Keane led Man Utd out vs Wolves without the ref’s permission
+Roy Keane leading Man Utd players out vs Wolves without the ref’s permission is legendary

 Roy Keane leads Man Utd out without referee's permission

-January 17, 2022, marks the 18th anniversary of a moment that will always bring a smile to fans.
+One particular moment that summed Keane up to perfection occurred back in January 2004 - just under two years before the former United captain's unceremonious departure from Old Trafford.

-While this isn’t the most famous pre-match incident inside a tunnel that Keane was involved during his career (Patrick Vieira remembers the other very well…), it’s still absolute gold.
+While this isn’t the most famous pre-match incident inside a tunnel that Keane was involved during his career (Arsenal legend Patrick Vieira and the rest of us remember the other extremely well…), it’s still absolute gold.

 After waiting inside the tunnel at Molineux for opposition captain Paul Ince to take his place at the front of Wolves’ line-up, Keane decided enough was enough: it was time for him and his teammates to walk out onto the pitch - even though the referee hadn’t given permission.

 The assistant ref looked shocked as Tim Howard, Ruud van Nistelrooy, Paul Scholes and the rest of United’s starters followed Keane.
+They'd been instructed to go by their no-nonsense captain and weren't about to hang back.

 Ince, a former United teammate of Keane’s, then strolled through behind Phil Neville with his shirt still off.
 However, the former England international was prevented from leading his team out by the ref, much to his bemusement.

 Video: Roy Keane leads Man Utd out without ref's permission